 The knives for the first two movies were designed by Jimmy Lile, the famed Arkansas knifemaker.
 Sly collects knives and knew Jimmy and asked him to design the first two knives.
 When I was researching the knives to write about them in the novelizations, I talked to Jimmy several times on the phone.
 He was fascinating.
 Then unfortunately he died, and another master knifemaker, Hall of Famer Gil Hibben took over.
 I eventually got to know Gil very well.
 Anyway, in a foreword to the second novelization, I praised the Rambo knives as works of art.
 Pauline Kael, the film critic, somehow got her hands on the novelization and included it in her review, saying that she could hardly wait for her set to arrive.

 What happened to your son?

 He had surgery that removed his right ribcage, but the surgeons couldn’t get to all of the cancer, so my son then had a bone marrow transplant.
 He eventually died from septic shock because his immune system was compromised.
 One of my granddaughters, Natalie, died from the same rare bone cancer.
-Only 500 people get the disease each year in the United States.
+Only a few hundred people get the disease each year in the United States.
 When Matt was sick, Sly phoned him late one afternoon.
 As it happened, Matt had two friends with him, and (you wouldn‘t believe this in a novel), they happened to be watching the videotape of First Blood.
 So Matt’s two friends watched him talk to Sly.
 I couldn’t help smiling when Matt (a show business junkie like me) asked about the box office receipts on Sly’s latest film.
 They talked for about twenty minutes.
 It was a nice thing for Sly to do.
 In my career, I’ve had tremendous luck.
 My private life, my son and my granddaughter dying so young, that’s another matter.